Machining Service:

 Prototek offers a wide range of materials for both wire and sinker EDM applications.
 Our extensive inventory includes high-performance alloys and specialty metals to meet the most demanding specifications.
 Whether you require precision parts or complex geometries, our team of experts can help you select the optimal material solution for your project.

-Does your project require a material not on our list?
+Does your project require a different material?

 Wire & Sinker EDM Finishes

-Electrical Discharge Machining (EDM) is a versatile manufacturing process that produces high-precision components.
 The standard finishing and post-processing techniques for EDM parts include:

-Polishing: This technique improves the surface finish and reduces roughness through mechanical polishing.
+• Polishing: This technique improves the surface finish and reduces roughness through mechanical polishing.

-Plating: A thin protective metal coating enhances corrosion resistance or improves appearance.
+• Plating: A thin protective metal coating enhances corrosion resistance or improves appearance.

-Passivation: This involves forming a protective oxide layer to prevent corrosion.
+• Passivation: This involves forming a protective oxide layer to prevent corrosion.

 These techniques help ensure that EDM parts meet the required specifications and performance standards.